 Other Possible Ingredients

-One of the best parts of this 7 layer Mexican Dip recipe, is that you can add or remove whatever ingredient that you prefer.
+One of the best parts of this 7 layer Mexican Dip recipe, is that you can add or remove whatever ingredients that you prefer.

-If you like it hot, add in some diced jalapenos.
-Or if you would like a little additional flavor without the heat, add in some green chiles.
+If you like it hot, add in some diced or pickled jalapeños to the sour cream.
+Or if you would like a little additional flavor without the heat, add in some diced green chiles.

 Want to make this recipe a little more ‘beefy’?
-Add in some cooked ground beef that is seasoned with taco dip!
+Add in some cooked ground beef that is seasoned with taco seasoning!

-The possibilities are endless with this classic 7 layer Mexican dip!
+The possibilities are endless with this classic 7 layer Mexican dip.
+Add in whatever you and your guests prefer and you have an appetizer that will please a crowd!

 - 16 ounces refried beans